ad-freiburg/ad-blog/content/post/project-qlever-improved-federated-queries/index.md

 ---

-## RuntimeInformation for Federated Queries
+## Runtime Information for Federated Queries

-During the computation of a query, the QLever engine collects so-called `RuntimeInformation` about the query execution.
+During the computation of a query, the QLever engine collects so-called "runtime information" about the query execution.
 This information includes the computation time, and the size of the result for each operation in the query.
 A QLever endpoint provides this information to the client using a WebSocket endpoint.
 A client such as [QLever UI](https://github.com/ad-freiburg/qlever-ui) can fetch and display this information, allowing the user to analyze the queries performance.